Standards for Management of Institutional Data

 - The University Information Policy Office will assist in determining data storage location and archiving requirements for institutional data.

 - Departments are expected to identify, for their users, appropriate server locations for storage of data extracted from central sources or derived through department operations.
-In addition, the University Information Policy Office will investigate technical methods for restricting the destination of extracts from central sources to registered servers.

 - A student may file a directory exclusion to prevent disclosure of public information.
 For this reason, student public information must not be stored on local servers unless updated daily.